 Ripple also provides a set of public full-history servers as a public service at

 Providers of Full History servers reserve the right to block access that is found to abuse resources, or put inordinate load on the systems.

 Tip: Unlike some cryptocurrency networks, servers in the XRP Ledger do not need full history to know the current state and keep up with current transactions.

 For instructions on setting up full history, see Configure Full History.

-An alternative to storing the full history of the XRP Ledger on a single expensive machine is to configure many servers to each store a portion of ledger history.
+An alternative to storing the full history of the XRP Ledger on a single expensive machine is to configure many servers to each store a part of all ledger history.
 The History Sharding feature makes this possible, storing ranges of ledger history in a separate storage area called the shard store.
 When a peer server asks for specific data (as described in fetching history above), a server can answer using data from either its ledger store or shard store.